fabiand/instanceTypes/instanceTypes.md

 ### Characteristics
 Specific characteristics of this series are:- Hypervisor emulator threads are isolated from the vCPUs in order to reduce emaulation related impact on the workload
+- Hugepages are used in order to improve memory performance
 - Dedicated physical cores are exclusively assigned to every vCPU in order to provide high compute guarantees to the workload
-- Hugepages are used in order to improve memory performance

 ### Instance Types
-Specific characteristics of this series are:- Hypervisor emulator threads are isolated from the vCPUs in order to reduce emaulation related impact on the workload
-- Dedicated physical cores are exclusively assigned to every vCPU in order to provide high compute guarantees to the workload
-- Hugepages are used in order to improve memory performance

 The following instance types are available in this series:

 Name       | Cores | Memory